 - To know the exact property line measurements and the precise locations of all structures, fences, or driveways related to those property lines.

-- Land surveying is also used to determine if you are in a floodplain.
+- To determine if you are in a flood zone.

 - To be able to put up a fence on your property in the correct location.